-- 27. CLASS I, II, III DEVICES Classification by the Food and Drug Administration to 510(k) medical devices based on the level of risk and, therefore, the level of FDA oversight needed to ensure the device is safe and effective as labeled (FDA Information Sheets, Medical Devices, 1998 Update). - 28.
-CLINICAL INVESTIGATION See definition for Research (as defined by FDA regulations). - 29.
-CLINICAL TRIAL A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of the interventions or biomedical or behavioral health-related outcomes. - 30.
-CODE OF FEDERAL REGULATIONS (CFR) A codification of federal agency regulations which has the force and effect of law. - 31.
+- 28. CLASS I, II, III DEVICES Classification by the Food and Drug Administration to 510K medical devices based on the level of risk and, therefore, the level of FDA oversight needed to ensure the device is safe and effective as labeled (FDA Information Sheets, Medical Devices, 1998 Update). - 29.
+CLINICAL INVESTIGATION See definition for Research (as defined by FDA regulations). - CLINICAL TRIAL A controlled study involving human subjects, designed to evaluate prospectively the safety and effectiveness of new drugs or devices or of behavioral interventions. - 31.
+CODE OF FEDERAL REGULATIONS (CFR) A codification of federal agency regulations which has the force and effect of law. - 32.
 COGNITIVELY IMPAIRED Having either a psychiatric disorder (e.g., psychosis, neurosis, personality or behavior disorders, or dementia) or a developmental disorder (e.g., mental retardation) that affects cognitive or emotional functions to the extent that capacity for judgment and reasoning is significantly diminished (Institutional Review Board Guidebook, 1993).
-Others, including persons under the influence of or dependent on drugs or alcohol, those suffering from degenerative diseases affecting the brain, terminally ill patients, and persons with severely disabling physical handicaps, may also be compromised in their ability to make decisions in their best interests. - 32.
+Others, including persons under the influence of or dependent on drugs or alcohol, those suffering from degenerative diseases affecting the brain, terminally ill patients, and persons with severely disabling physical handicaps, may also be compromised in their ability to make decisions in their best interests. - 33.
 COHORT A group of subjects initially identified as having one or more characteristics in common who are followed over time.
-In social science research, this term may refer to any group of persons who are born at about the same time and share common historical or cultural experiences. - 33.
-COMMON RULE See: Federal Policy (The) - 34.
+In social science research, this term may refer to any group of persons who are born at about the same time and share common historical or cultural experiences. - 34.
+COMMON RULE See: Federal Policy (The) - 35.
 COMPENSATION Payment or medical care provided to subjects injured in research; does not refer to payment (remuneration) for participation in research.
-(Compare: Remuneration.) - 35.
+(Compare: Remuneration.) - 36.
 COMPETENCE Technically, a legal term, used to denote capacity to act on one's own behalf; the ability to understand information presented, to appreciate the consequences of acting (or not acting) on that information, and to make a choice (Institutional Review Board Guidebook, 1993).
-(See also: Incompetence, Incapacity).
+(See also: Incompetence, Incapacity.) - 37.
+CONFIDENTIALITY - Pertains to the treatment of information that an individual has disclosed in a relationship of trust and with the expectation that it will not be divulged to others without permission in ways that are inconsistent with the understanding of the original disclosure (IRB Guidebook, 1993).
+Further information: Joan E. Sieber "Privacy and Confidentiality: As Related to Human Research in Social and Behavioral Science (Research Involving Human Participants V2)" Online Ethics Center for Engineering 5/25/2007 12:04:01 PM National Academy of Engineering.